Details to follow

 This was the 30th anniversary of the Society.
 Consequently, the AGM was held in the very pleasant Sedgebrook Hall in Northamptonshire, with a visit to Coton Manor Garden in the afternoon.
 A talk entitled "Downsizing a Cottage Garden" was given by Helen Yemm, with another by Stephen Crisp.
 There was a meeting for group representatives on Saturday 23rd and a dinner that evening.

 The Cottage Garden Society's Photographic Competition runs from December to April, and is advertised in our magazine.
 For rules & contact details, please see our Magazine for everything you need to know.
-Help and advise is also available on the site.
+Help and advice is also available on the site.
 Additional help will be given by contacting the email for entries.

 Submission by post (shop made prints ONLY)